 Instructors are encouraged to check for evidence of plagiarism in their assessment of student work.
 Instructors should use the plagiarism screening feature in the LMS when evaluating student work.
-If evidence is suspected or discovered, that faculty member should meet with the respective student, review the evidence with the student, make a reasoned judgment, apply the appropriate consequences, and report the incident to the appropriate program dean and the Executive Dean of Academic Affairs.
+If evidence is suspected or discovered, that faculty member should meet with the respective student, review the evidence with the student, make a reasoned judgment, apply the appropriate consequences, and report the incident to the appropriate program dean and the Chief Academic Officer.